theupdateframework/pep-maximum-security-model/README.rst

 process MUST add all new targets and relevant delegated unclaimed metadata.
 (We describe later in this section why the unclaimed role will delegate targets to a number of delegated unclaimed roles.)
-Finally, the project transaction process MUST inform the consistent snapshot process about new delegated unclaimed metadata.
+Finally, the project transaction process MUST inform the snapshot process about new delegated unclaimed metadata.

 When a recently-claimed project uploads a new transaction, a project transaction process MUST add all new targets and delegated targets metadata for